apollographql/apollo/docs/source/tutorial/schema.md

 });
 ```

-After saving, run `npm start` to start your server! 🎉 Apollo Server is now available on port 4000.
+After saving, run `npm start` to start your server! 🎉 Apollo Server is now available at `http://localhost:4000`.

 ## Explore your schema